How Artificial Intelligence Helps You Understand Leading/Following Markets

 For The Pros

 Sometimes, Trade Ideas are not sufficient for very active traders that trade in large volumes.
 That’s why we developed the BackTester as a tool for pro traders who want more historical data and to conduct their own trade analysis based on their own insights and experiences.
-Pro users can run our BackTester to access all the statistics and raw data that go behind creating the Trade Idea generated (see Fig. 4).
+Pro users can run our BackTester to access all the statistics and raw data that go behind creating the Trade Idea generated (see Fig. 4, click to enlarge the image).

 BackTesting allows you to devise several trading strategies, maximizing your reaction speed.
 If the release is “stronger”, you would know to sell the USD/JPY pair, whereas if the release is “weaker”, you would buy Gold.
 Knowing the average reward times would also help you decide exactly when to buy the USD/JPY pair and sell Gold.
 Hence, our BackTester gives you the edge you need to profit from economic events, preventing you from going into the trade blind like other traders are.

 Besides aiding you in knowing what to trade, our Trade-Ideas let you know when you should not trade something.
-For instance, the recent release of the NY Empire State Manufacturing Index (June 2019) was “extremely weaker”, meaning it had a very high magnitude of surprise and indicated poor economic performance (see Fig. 7).
-In this case, our algorithm was unable to devise Trade-Ideas because of a lack of similar releases, seeing as it was the first negative reading in the past 2 years (see Fig. 7).
+For instance, the recent release of the NY Empire State Manufacturing Index (June 2019) was “extremely weaker”, meaning it had a very high magnitude of surprise and indicated poor economic performance (see Fig. 7, click to enlarge the image).
+In this case, our algorithm was unable to devise Trade-Ideas because of a lack of similar releases, seeing as it was the first negative reading in the past 2 years (see Fig. 7, click to enlarge the image).
 Hence, the advice here is to avoid unfounded speculations and to abstain from trading based on this release.Fig.
 4: BackTesting a Trade Idea

 Fig. 5: BackTester showing the impact of oil prices on S&P 500 in similar past situations